Kasauli

-Kasauli is a town and cantonment, located in the Solan district of the Indian state of Himachal Pradesh.
+Kasauli (/hi/) is a town and cantonment located in Solan district of the Indian state of Himachal Pradesh.
 The cantonment was established by the British Raj in 1842 as a Colonial hill station, 25 km from Solan, 77 km from Shimla, 58 km from Chandigarh, and 94 km from Ambala Cantt (Haryana), an important railway junction of North India.

+Etymology

+According to a local legend, there was a stream called Kaushalya or Kausalya that flowed near the area between Jabli and Kasauli, that is how the name Kausalya gradually evolved to Kasauli and got its name.

+According to another story, there used to be abundant flowers or plant named Kusmawali or Kusmali as in the local language of the region that is Baghati, dialect of Mahasu Pahari.
+So that is how after that plant the place got its name, which similarly evolved to Kasauli from Kusmali by the time.

 Demographics

-Kasauli is a Cantonment Board city in the district of Solan, Himachal Pradesh.
-The Kasauli city is divided into 6 wards for which elections are held every 5 years.
+Kasauli is a Cantonment Board town in the district of Solan, Himachal Pradesh.
+The Kasauli town is divided into six wards for which elections are held every five years.
 The Kasauli Cantonment Board has a population of 3,885, of which 2,183 are males and 1,702 are females, according to a report released by Census India 2011.

 The population of children with age of 0-6 is 406 which is 10.45% of total population of Kasauli (CB).
 In Kasauli Cantonment Board, the female sex ratio is 780 against state average of 972.
 Moreover, the child sex ratio in Kasauli is around 888 compared to Himachal Pradesh state average of 909.
 The literacy rate of Kasauli city is 91.23% higher than the state average of 82.80%.
 In Kasauli, male literacy is around 94.05% while the female literacy rate is 87.56%.